milesgranger/gap_statistic/README.md

 ---
 #### Purpose
-Dynamically identify the number of optimal clusters given data using KMeans iteratively to calculate the gap statistic for each possible cluster count from 1 to maxClusters.
-Identifies the optimal cluster count in that range by returning cluster count which resulted in the highest gap statistic
+Dynamically identify the number of clusters using KMeans iteratively to calculate the gap statistic for each possible cluster count from 1 to maxClusters.
+Identifies the optimal cluster count in that range by returning the cluster count which resulted in the highest gap statistic

 ---